 Games to play: The key to this activity is to play each game separately.
 In other words, don’t just sit down and bounce the ball in the bowl until boredom sets in.
 Instead, follow the rules of each game, keep score, and recognize that your child’s efforts to improve the results are an important part of the activity.

 Game 1: The object of this game is to see who can bounce the ball into the bowl the most times in a row.
 Player one begins by bouncing the ball into the bowl.
 Player one continues until missing.
 Write down the result.
 Now player two takes a turn, and the result is recorded.
 The player who makes the most in a row scores a point.
-The first player to score ten points wins.
+Play again–the first player to score ten points wins.

 Variations on Game 1: